History of the Japanese in Seattle: Economy

 Early Japanese settlers worked in coal mines, canneries of salmon products, railroad construction areas, and sawmills.
 Later, service industries and businesses opened within the Nihonmachi, often aided by the traditional cooperative financing approach known as tanomoshi.

 In 1889 Manjiro Morita founded a salmon fishing business(Seattle), In 1896, Manjiro Morita ran the first inn in Seattle called Cosmo House.
-Along with being the first Japanese individual to be a landowner in Seattle, He went on to be recognized with Masajiro Furuya as a great Japanese American achiever by the North American times, a Japanese American newspaper started in Seattle.
+Along with being the first Japanese individual to be a landowner in Seattle, he went on to be profiled with merchant and banker Masajiro Furuya for his achievements by the North American times, a Japanese American newspaper started in Seattle.

 First established in 1913, the Seattle midwife association has included Japanese and Japanese American midwives, and has been recorded back to a 1918 photo of the Japanese portion of the Seattle midwives association which included practitioners and their children.
 In King County in 1920 there was 36 licensed Japanese immigrant midwives, 40 in the state, one of the largest industries for Japanese immigrant women labor outside of agriculture.

 By the 1920s farms owned or tended by ethnic Japanese families had produced about 75% of the produce and half of the milk generated in the Seattle area.
 This included farms in Bellevue and the White River valley.
 Seattle's Pike Place Market was the point of sale of much of the produce.
 By the start of World War I, Japanese truck farmers occupied about 70% of the market stalls.

 Founded in 1928 in Tacoma, the Asian supermarket chain Uwajimaya closed during the Japanese American internment.
 It reopened in Seattle's International District following the end of World War II.
 Uwajimaya opened its first branch in Bellevue, Washington in 1978 and opened another branch in Renton, Washington in 2009.